KarinKazarian/LifeLine/index.md

             </div>
           </div>
         </div>
-        <div>For facilitating the exchange of ideas and interests.
+        <p>For facilitating the exchange of ideas and interests.
           Posts that promote a healthy lifestyle according to those who see it are prioritized.
-          Posts that consist of one or more users inviting other people to participate in a social and/or fitness activity are similarly promoted.</div>
+          Posts that consist of one or more users inviting other people to participate in a social and/or fitness activity are similarly promoted.</p>
       </div>
       <div class="prototypes2">
         <a data-toggle="modal" data-target="#Prototype4"><img src="img/Prototypes/Prototypes-04.png"></a>